Rethinking the workplace – returning to campus

 Key updates include:

-- A ‘model office’ on the Sherfield Building’s fourth floor is being to furnished with a range of ICT-approved and supported equipment for running hybrid meetings and lectures on campus.
+- The ‘model office’ on the Sherfield Building’s fourth floor is now complete.
+Staff can now book a session to view and trial ICT-supported equipment for running hybrid meetings and lectures on campus.
+To book a session, email the Model Office team.

 A list of resources and guidelines for staff – including office checklists, risk assessment forms and safety guidance – are available under each section of the Return to Campus workstreams page.